awslabs/aws-crt-python/docs/dev/writing-code.md

 The sample above is simplified.
 It shows Python calling into C, but never shows C calling back into Python.

-It's more typical that we're binding an object that has various C callbacks.
-At some future time, on some other thread, a callback will be invoked and C will need to call back into Python.
+But when a C callbacks happens, C needs to call into Python.
-C can't call into Python without a reference to a Python object (In Python, even a function is an object).
+C can't call into Python without a reference to a Python object (in Python, even a function is an object).
-So the binding needs to keep a strong reference to a Python object, but MUST NOT create a reference cycle.
+Therefore, the binding must store a strong reference to a Python object keeping it alive until the callback is done firing.

 ### The Wrong Way to Build it

-Here's an example of how NOT to build things.
+You MUST NOT create a reference cycle!

-If `event_loop_group_binding` kept a strong reference to the `EventLoopGroup` instance, so that it could call `EventLoopGroup._on_shutdown_complete()`, that would create a reference cycle (see image below):
+You might be tempted to give `event_loop_group_binding` a strong reference to the `EventLoopGroup` instance.
+Then C could simply call a private member function like `EventLoopGroup._on_shutdown_complete()`.
+But this design creates a reference cycle (see image below):

 ![Diagram of bad binding with reference cycle](./binding-bad-cycle.svg)